Table of Contents

 5 | ARTS AND ENTERTAINMENT

 As we endured a second COVID-stressed year, we certainly needed the arts and sports as an escape in 2021.
 They did help in some cases, but in other instances they again informed us that these are human endeavors, and they can reflect our broader issues.
 Simone Biles reminded us that all of us are indeed human, even the greatest gymnast, as she pulled out of the Olympics, citing mental health struggles.
+Giannis Antetokounmpo made history and carried the Bucks to the NBA title.
 The Supreme Court ruled that college athletes can be paid.
 We learned that many youths are leaving traditional sports like baseball and basketball as e-Sports boomed.
 In music, Olivia Rodrigo rode a bad breakup and teen angst to the top of Spotify’s streaming list.
 And “Spider-Man: No Way Home” swung into box office history, perhaps rescuing the movie industry from the pandemic doldrums.

 July 7, 2021: